Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/B _ Modular Division.md

 We can rewrite the linear congruence to the following Diophantine equation:

-a⋅x + n⋅k = b, where x and k are unknown integers.
+a⋅x + m⋅k = b, where x and k are unknown integers.

 The method of solving this equation is described in the corresponding article Linear Diophantine equations and it consists of applying the Extended Euclidean Algorithm.